 Dr. Land takes those on the right and the left to task for misstating God's role in America's affairs, suggesting instead that it is possible to "affirm and practice belief in God while simultaneously practicing a rigorous separation of church and state.”

 The book has earned accolades from a diverse audience, with endorsements from Madeleine Albright, Peter Gomes, Michael Novak, and Peter Berger, among many others.
 Senator Joseph Lieberman penned the foreword to the book.

 Dr. Land has also recently authored Imagine!
 A God-Blessed America (Broadman & Holman, 2005) and Real Homeland Security (Broadman & Holman, 2004).
 His other books include: For Faith & Family, The Earth Is The Lord's, Life At Risk, Citizen Christians, and Christians In The Public Square.

 Dr. Land has also contributed articles to both learned journals and popular periodicals and has served as contributing editor for the Criswell Study Bible and the Believer's Study Bible.
 He is a Southern Baptist minister, having been ordained since 1969.
 He has pastored Baptist churches in Texas, Louisiana and England.
 Dr. Land is listed in Who's Who in America and Who's Who in Religion.

-Dr. Land is also Executive Editor of FFV, a national magazine dedicated to coverage of traditional religious values, Christian ethics, and cultural trends.
+Dr. Land served from 2005 to 2013 as the Executive Editor of FFV, a national magazine dedicated to coverage of traditional religious values, Christian ethics, and cultural trends.